Please click here for our primary site for students in grade 8 and younger, including elementary school students!

 The National History Bee offers separate Divisions for Middle School and Elementary School students – information on these younger age divisions can be found here: www.nationalhistorybee.com

-The Middle School and Elementary School Divisions feature an optional intramural bee and the Online Regional Qualifying Exam (both are free of charge) before approximately 40 separate Regional History Bee Finals tournaments take place.
+The Middle School and Elementary School Divisions features Online Regional Qualifying Exam (free of charge) before approximately 40 separate Regional History Bee Finals tournaments take place.
 The Regional Finals of the History Bee tournaments in the Elementary and Middle School Division are held on different days and at different sites from the Varsity and Junior Varsity level History Bees and Bowls.

 Middle school students and teams are always welcome to participate in the Junior Varsity Division of the National History Bee and Bowl.
 This can provide an additional challenge, additional competition experience, and preparation for students who plan to compete when they are older.
 Middle school students in the Junior Varsity Division will compete against 9th and 10th graders on harder questions than what they would encounter in the Middle School Division of the Bee and Bowl.
 Teams that compete in the National History Bowl at the Junior Varsity level will be able to qualify for both the Middle School National Championships and the Junior Varsity National Championships by having a winning record or winning a playoff round.